 The medical dictation landscape is rapidly expanding.
 Several new, highly relevant US-based AI scribes are gaining significant market traction by targeting specific clinical niches and offering streamlined workflows.

 Heidi Health is an AI medical scribe known for its ease of use and collaborative features.
 It is particularly popular in primary care and multilingual clinical environments.
-Priced at around $99 per month, Heidi Health offers a balanced set of features, generating solid SOAP notes quickly.
+Priced at around $99 per month, Heidi Health also offers a free tier for clinicians who want to explore ambient scribing without an upfront commitment.
+It generates solid SOAP notes quickly and is a strong candidate for practices evaluating free ai medical dictation software as a starting point.

 Nabla focuses heavily on primary care and behavioral health.
 It provides a low-friction evaluation path, meaning clinicians can often test the software with minimal IT overhead.
 Nabla emphasizes strong note accuracy and quick implementation, making it a strong contender for outpatient clinics.